ShivamNayak-dev/EventSeatBooking/README.md

 A full-stack event ticketing system where multiple users can browse a seat map and book seats in real time — without ever double-booking the same seat, even under concurrent requests.
+Includes role-based access control: regular users book seats, admins manage the event catalog.

 Built end-to-end in **Python (FastAPI) + React/TypeScript**, with a focus on solving the concurrency-control problem correctly rather than just the